Supercookiegaming/6502-ROR-Test-Board/README.md

 I used https://www.masswerk.at/6502/assembler.html to assemble the rom code and create a BIN file.

 When Building your own board its best to use sockets and preferably zif sockets for the 6502 and AT28C256.

+V1.0 Uses 1 SMD part that uses a 	SC70-6 package.
+V1.1 only has through hole components.